email tracker

 Record Update

-The script first only identifies emails in the table that are in either the New Email, Initial Writer Approval, Testing, Final Writer Approval, or Final Testing Email Phase.
+The script first only identifies emails in the table that are in either Build email, Test ends or Send email tasks assigned to me.
 This prevents any unnecessary API fetch requests, as Airtable has a 50-request fetch limit per script run.
-Next, the script searches for all the “Test ends” tasks connected to those Emails via their Test Ends ID.
+Next, the script searches for all the “Test ends” tasks connected to my current Emails via their Test Ends ID.
 If the due date of the Teamwork task is different than the Approval Date in Airtable, the script replaces the Airtable date with the Teamwork date.
+A second updater script is then run that does the exact same thing as the first, except it looks for Send email tasks via the Send Email ID and updates the Send Date if there’s a date mismatch.

-Because this step is connected to the (1) Import Tasks step, it only updates email records once a day.
+Because this step is connected to the Import Tasks step, it only updates email records once a day.
 To manually update dates, the “Refresh Email” button within the record view of each email can be pressed to run the above steps.

 Step 4: